Volunteer with lions in South Africa

 What do I need

-- A passport valid for 6 months beyond the end of your placement
+- A passport valid for a minimum of 30 days after your return date

-- Insurance – we recommend you a policy
+- Insurance – we can introduce you to a policy

 - Pocket money – eating out, trips etc